robric/wiki-contrail-controller/Subnet-Options.md

 ***
 * A default gateway for the subnet can be set explicitly, can be left to be allocated by Contrail, or can be disabled.
 * 'default-gateway' is the corresponding field in ipam-subnets.
-When default gateway is to be disabled, set this field to 0.0.0.0.
+* When default gateway is to be disabled, set this field to 0.0.0.0.
+* When the field is not set, Contrail allocates an address from the subnet as the default gateway.
 * Neutron commands <br>
 `     neutron subnet-create test-vn 10.0.0.0/24 --gateway 10.0.0.1`<br>
 `     neutron subnet-create test-vn 10.0.0.0/24 --no-gateway`